Coal India betting big on renewables: Piyush Goyal

 "Certainly in the long run renewable energy will be far cheaper than thermal power," Goyal said.

-(Reporting by Krishna N. Das; Editing by Gopakumar Warrier)
+Reporting by Krishna N. Das; Editing by Gopakumar Warrier